djlakhani/Recipes-and-Reviews-Reserach/README.md

 ### Univariate Analysis

-<p>In the univariate analysis, we have plotted a distribution of the number of calories per recipe.</p>
+<p>In the univariate analysis section, we have plotted a distribution of the number of calories per recipe.</p>

 <iframe
   src="assets/calories-dist.html"